 If you were hurt in an Uber accident due to someone else’s negligence, do not hesitate to contact Abel Law Firm.
 You might be entitled to compensation from the negligent driver for your injury.
+Contact our Uber accident lawyers to discuss your case and get you the compensation you deserve.

 Uber is a popular rideshare service offered throughout the country.
 It’s a convenient and inexpensive alternative to taxis.
 However, Uber drivers don’t need to be professionally trained.
 Anyone can apply to be an Uber driver.
 Accidents can happen, endangering the lives of passengers and occupants of other cars.